 We offer qualified students the option of participating in our Honors Program and graduating with Honors.
-This includes significant research, scholarship or creative activity under the direction of a faculty member.
+This includes significant research, scholarship, or creative activity under the direction of a faculty member.
 You should consult with your major advisor or department chair for specific criteria and requirements.

 If you are considering law school after you graduate, you should consult with faculty in the Department of History and Philosophy to design an appropriate course of study.
-The Pre-Law Emphasis ensures that you develop a foundation in the liberal arts that will prepare you for law school and success in the legal profession.
+The Pre-Law Emphasis ensures that you develop a foundation in the humanities that will prepare you for law school and success in the legal profession.

 Along with the semester programs, faculty-led short term immersion experiences are also available to you, including trips that allow you to complete your Citizenship credit in countries such as Brazil or the Dominican Republic.
 You are encouraged to apply for a Global Education scholarship when applying to these courses.

 C-SPAN featured two segments about the University of New England as part of its “Cities Tour” series about Portland, Maine.
 The tour travels to various...

 Elizabeth De Wolfe, Ph.D., professor of history, director of the Liberal Studies Program, appeared in a Wiscasset Newspaper article regarding the lecture she gave at...